mendix/docs/content/releasenotes/developer-portal/index.md

 #### Improvements

-* We implemented the first batch of endpoints for mobile, in preparation for something cool coming your way
+* We implemented the first batch of endpoints for mobile, in preparation for something cool coming your way.
-* We improved the way the Developer Portal shares data across its several components
+* We improved the way the Developer Portal shares data across its several components.
-* We made small improvements to the look and feel of the Developer Portal
+* We made small improvements to the look and feel of the Developer Portal.

 #### Fixes

-* We fixed an issue with the project's [Team page](/developerportal/collaborate/team) where Mendix Administrators could not add or remove team members
+* We fixed an issue with the project's [Team](/developerportal/collaborate/team) page where [Mendix Admins](/developerportal/control-center/#company) could not add or remove team members.

 ### July 27th, 2021